For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's also worth considering joining a secret flight deals service, like Jack's Flight Club or Secret Flying.
 Both are free to join, but Jack's Flight Club also offers a paid premium membership if you're keen to receive extra deal alerts.

-You can also sign up for our student deals newsletter and Telegram group.
+You can also sign up for our student deals newsletter and Whatsapp group.
 We'll let you know about any great travel deals we come across.
 Also, keep an eye on our student travel deals section which we update most days.

 We have loads more tips and tricks on getting cheap flights (and upgrades!) in episode five of our podcast, all about travelling on a shoestring.